second-state/smart-contract-search-engine/README.md

 # Smart Contract Search Engine

+This search engine is designed to run in two modalities:
+- local, single end-user mode (without the need for a server).
+See [local-mode documentation]()
-This search engine is designed to run locally (from your file system without the need for a server).
+- global, multiple end-user mode (where the search engine is made available to the world via a server).
+See [global-mode documentation]()

-This search engine can also be hosted publicly by simply copying this entire project into the htdocs folder of a LAMP server, as seen here < http://54.66.215.89/index.html >.
+We have put together a [demonstration of the search engine running in global mode](http://54.66.215.89/index.html).
+At this early stage, we have indexed this particular [Product Giveaway Smart Contract](https://github.com/CyberMiles/smart_contracts/blob/master/FairPlay/FairPlay.lity).

+Below are some basic usage examples.
+Please see the [documentation]() for details on how to deploy your own Smart Contract Search Engine.

 ## Searching - Frontend